Zenit (satellite): Description

-The basic design of the Zenit satellites was similar to the Vostok manned spacecraft, sharing the return and service modules.
+The basic design of the Zenit satellites was similar to the Vostok crewed spacecraft, sharing the return and service modules.
 It consisted of a spherical re-entry capsule 2.3 m in diameter with a mass of around 2400 kg.
 This capsule contained the camera system, its film, recovery beacons, parachutes and a destruct charge.
 In orbit, this was attached to a service module that contained batteries, electronic equipment, an orientation system and a liquid-fuelled rocket engine that would slow the Zenit for re-entry, before the service module detached.
 The total length in orbit was around 5 m and the total mass was between 4600 and 4740 kg.